Anxious is a word all too often misused. You’ll hear people saying, “I’m anxious to meet Julie.” Or “I’m really anxious about xyz.”

 If there is a cause to use “anxious” to convey worry, we suggest using “concern” or “concerned.”

-Since all of your business communication to your target audiences are related to your relationship and what you offer to them, choose your words carefully.
+Since business communication is related to your relationship with your stakeholders and what you offer to them, choose your words v-e-r-y carefully.
+The right word will make a positive difference in many situations.

 WORDS TO AVOID